-The Manual, sections G.1.3 (Changes during the Ministry Unit's Lifetime) and G.1.4 (Amalgamation of Congregations).
+The Manual, sections G.1.3 (Changes during the Congregation's Lifetime) and G.1.4 (Amalgamation of Congregations).

-Some other relevant sections are: B.1.1 (Congregation); B.3 (Membership and Other Participation in a Congregation); A.5 (Records).
+Some other relevant sections are: B.1.1 (Community of Faith); B.3 (Membership and Other Participation in a Community of Faith that is a Congregation); A.5 (Records).